OpenROV/openrov-software/README.md

 a) from the ssh session: sudo pico /opt/openrov/arduino/OpenROV/Aconfig.h

 b) put a 1 for the options you have, a 0 if you don't have the option and save.
-For most folks you simply need to choose if you have the cape or controllerboard25.
+For most folks you don't need to do anything because the type of board will be automatically detected.
+In case you could

 c) Login to the web session for the rov, choose settings, and select the upload firmware to arduino option.